Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 (Index[14])

 Looking at the output we can see that the accuracy of the predictions on the validation dataset was 0.966%.
-The confusion matrix provides an indication of errors made, and the classification report affords a breakdown of each species by precision, recall, f1-score and support, in this case showing excellent results.
+The confusion matrix provided an indication of errors made, and the classification report afforded a breakdown of each species by precision, recall, f1-score and support, in this case it showed excellent results.
 Based on this output it could be inferred that the LDA model for predicting Iris species based on measurements of anatomy was highly predicitive and reliable.

 ***Supervised Machine learning on Iris data***

-For the final part of the project I used ScikitLearn to generate a decision tree classifier algorithm.
+To wind down the Iris project, I decided to use ScikitLearn to generate a decision tree classifier algorithm.
 This program is a basic example of supervised learning.

-Essentially the algorithm works by instructing Python to "learn" all of the exisiting data in the Iris dataset.
-Python takes all of the existing Iris measurements, conducts regressional analyses, and then "matches" its calculations to each of the corresponding flower species.
+The algorithm works by instructing Python to "learn" all of the exisiting data in the Iris dataset.
+Essentially, Python takes all of the existing Iris measurements, conducts regressional analyses, and then "matches" its calculations to each of the corresponding flower species.

-Python will then "ask" the user to input 4 new (unlearned) Iris measurements (sepal length, sepal width, petal length and petal width) and subsequently decide what Iris species it "believes" the measurements belong to, based on what it has just "learned" and from the new measurments we have given it.
+Python will then prompt the user to input four *new* (unlearned) Iris measurements (sepal length, sepal width, petal length and petal width) and subsequently decide what Iris species it "believes" the measurements belong to, based on what it has just learned and from the new measurments we have given it.

-Python will then output the predicted flower type and generate an accuracy estimate (percentage) and confidence intervals based on its prediction [15] (See Index [15] below and Index[15] in project.py file):
+Python will then output the "predicted" flower type and generate an accuracy estimate (percentage) and confidence intervals based on its prediction [15] (See Index [15] below and Index[15] in project.py file).
+Pretty cool stuff.

 <img src="https://image.ibb.co/hiP1Un/Index15.png" alt="Index15" border="0" />